bstefanescu/reqz/README.md

 Expressions are isloated and cannot access javascript globals.
 If you need to add your own functions to be acessed in expressions you can do so by using the `@import` directive.

-The only built-in function available in the expressions scope is `base64`.
-This is usefull to generate basic authentication headers like:
+There are 2 built-in functions available in the expressions scope:
+1. `base64` - this is usefull to generate basic authentication headers.
+2. `promptPassword` - this can be used with the `@prompt` command.

+**Example:**

 ```
 Authorization: Basic ${base64(username+':'+password)}